Special Peapod offer just for Suddenly Frugal readers! Get $20 Off Your First Order of $90+ at Peapod.com with code

-What convinced me to give Peapod a try was this: I learned that Peapod prices items based on the average for your area.
-I was always under the impression that the Giant in my town was more expensive than Giant supermarkets in other nearby towns–perhaps those who had more competition or attracted a different kind of shopper.
+Here is what convinced me to give Peapod a try.
+I learned that Peapod prices items based on the average for your area.
+I was always under the impression that the Giant in my town was more expensive than Giant supermarkets in other nearby towns.
 So I was excited to see how much cheaper my groceries might be.
 Also, I learned that Peapod doubles coupons.
-When you shop Peapod.com, Peapod will double up to $.99 per coupon (unless otherwise specified on coupon)–the same as Giant and Stop and Shop.
+When you shop Peapod.com, Peapod will double up to $.99 per coupon (unless otherwise specified on coupon).
+That’s the same coupon policy as Giant and Stop and Shop.
 (I get my coupons off of Coupons.com before I shop.)
 And you have access to thousands of sale items every week.